randomblast/drupal-facebook/README.txt

   $conf['session_inc'] = "profiles/custom/modules/fb/fb_session.inc";

-- If you want to support multiple applications, url rewriting is recommended.
+- If you want to support canvas pages, url rewriting is recommended.
 Enable this by adding this line to settings.php:

   include "sites/all/modules/fb/fb_url_rewrite.inc";